The seven major chakras

 Third Chakra–Solar Plexus Chakra

-Sanskrit name: Manipura, which means, “city of shining jewels”.
+Sanskrit name: Manipura, which means, “city of shining jewels”

 Where is it?
 Located in the solar plexus- between your naval and your sternum.